 Realize that it is okay if you don’t feel grateful in this season of life.
 Just because it’s November doesn’t mean that you need to feel grateful for everything in your life.

-Ask others what they are grateful for, and listen to them.
+Ask others what they are grateful for, and pay attention.

 Comparing your life to others can diminish your sense of gratitude; focus on your own journey.